dixahq/elevio-react-native-example/README.md

 # Integrating Elevio with a React Native Mobile App

-This is an example of how to embed the Elevio assistant inside a React Native application.
+This is an example of how to embed the Elevio assistant inside a React Native application using the Expo framework.

 ### Setup and running

 1. Clone this repo.
-It has a running example of getting Elevio embedded inside React Native
+It has a running example of getting Elevio embedded inside React Native with Expo
 2. Run `npm i` to install the required modules
-3. To start setting up React Native, go to their [Getting Started Guide](https://facebook.github.io/react-native/docs/getting-started)
-4. In the guide, select the **Building projects with native code** tab.
-In this section, select either "Android" or "IOS".
-Then follow the instructions in ["Installing dependencies"](https://facebook.github.io/react-native/docs/getting-started#installing-dependencies)
+3. This repo uses Expo to make getting started with React Native easier, to see more visit [Expo](https://expo.dev/)

 ### Running the App

-1. Follow the ["Running your React Native application"](https://facebook.github.io/react-native/docs/getting-started) section and see the application appear (either in your simulator or device, depending on the options selected in ["Installing dependencies"](https://facebook.github.io/react-native/docs/getting-started#installing-dependencies)).
-2. To open Elevio, press on the Elevio word.
+In the terminal, run `npm start` to start the Expo server.
+This will open a new tab in your browser with the Expo DevTools.
+From here you can run the app in a simulator or on your device.

 ## Code explanation